zayne-kirkham/stat386-projects/_posts/2022-08-04-How-To-Use-R-Markdown-in-Jekyll.md

 Markdown files cuts off two of a data scientist’s greatest tools: R Markdown and its successor, Quarto.

-   R Markdown and Quarto have a pivotal place in the field of data science.
+   R Markdown has a pivotal place in the field of data science.
 Data science is a discipline that heavily relies upon reproducibility.
 The code used to analyze data should be accessible for those seeking to reproduce the analysis so that they may verify your